-The first trimester typically takes a larger toll on the body, due to the drastic hormonal changes made to support the growth of the fetus.
-As a result, roughly 30% of the hair enter the telogen phase or the “resting” phase in the hair growth cycle.
+The first trimester typically takes a more significant toll on the body due to the drastic hormonal changes made to support the growth of the fetus.
+As a result, roughly 30% of the hair enters the telogen phase or the “resting” phase in the hair growth cycle.

 This causes pregnant women to undergo severe hair loss.
-We typically lose about 100 strands of hair daily, but in contrast, mums may lose three times that amount every day during their pregnancy!
+For example, we typically lose about 100 strands of hair daily, but in contrast, mums may lose three times that amount every day during their pregnancy!

 This condition does not usually exceed 6 months, and will not result in permanent hair loss.

 2. Health issues

 In addition, health issues may arise during pregnancy that can contribute to telogen effluvium.
-It can get very severe, especially if these issues are also causing hormonal imbalances.
+As a result, it can get very severe, especially if these issues are also causing hormonal imbalances.

 3. Thyroid issues

 Thyroid problems like hyperthyroidism (overactive thyroid resulting in overproduction of the hormone thyroxine) or hypothyroidism (underactive thyroid resulting in underproduction of the hormone) can be difficult to detect during pregnancy.

 Among these two conditions, hypothyroidism is the most common, affecting 2 out of 3 women from 100 pregnant mums.
-Hair loss is one of the effects of this condition.
+In addition, hair loss is one of the effects of this condition.

 4. Lack of mineral iron

 Lack of iron in the body happens when mums do not possess enough red blood cells in their bloodstream to distribute oxygen across the body.
 This can cause thinning hair, among other issues, like fatigue, irregular heartbeat, difficulty breathing when carrying out activities, and headaches.

-Pregnant mums are at higher risk of iron-deficiency anaemia.
-This is especially true if the interval between two pregnancies is too short, pregnant with twins, or suffering from hyperemesis gravidarum.
+Pregnant mums are at higher risk of iron deficiency anaemia.
+This is especially true if the interval between two pregnancies is too short, if pregnant with twins, or if suffering from hyperemesis gravidarum.

 Is pregnancy hair loss permanent?